 - Layout of house

-- Current structural fire precautions already
+- Current structural fire precautions already provided

 - Current detection/alarm systems provided.